dicleoztur/tez0.1v/README.md

 # Detecting Subjectivity in Turkish News Texts
 *M.Sc.
 Thesis (Boğaziçi University, 2014)*

-This repository contains the codebase, experimental setup, and documentation developed for my Master's thesis with the title Detecting Subjectivity in the News Texts in Turkish Language.
+This repository contains the codebase, experimental setup, and documentation for my Master's thesis with the title Detecting Subjectivity in the News Texts in Turkish Language.

 ---